odpi/egeria/open-metadata-implementation/platform-chassis/platform-chassis-spring/SwaggerGeneration.md

 ## Endpoints produced

-The following endpoints are produced in the server chassis.
+The following endpoints are produced in the OMAG Server Platform.

 | Endpoint                                  | Module Dependency    | Description                                                                |
 |-------------------------------------------|----------------------|----------------------------------------------------------------------------|